apache/flink/docs/content/docs/connectors/datastream/pulsar.md

   All messages are sent to the first partition, and switch to the next partition after sending a fixed number of messages.
 The batch size can be customized by the `PulsarSinkOptions.PULSAR_BATCHING_MAX_MESSAGES` option.

+Let’s assume there are ten messages and two topics.
+Topic A has two partitions while topic B has three partitions.
+The batch size is set to five messages.
+In this case, topic A has 5 messages per partition which topic B does not receive any messages.

 You can configure custom routers by using the `TopicRouter` interface.
 If you implement a `TopicRouter`, ensure that it is serializable.
 And you can return partitions which are not available in the pre-discovered partition list.

 Thus, you do not need to specify topics using the `PulsarSinkBuilder.setTopics` option when you implement the custom topic router.

 ```java
 @PublicEvolving